jeya-maria-jose/KiU-Net-pytorch/README.md

 3) Res-KiU-Net
 4) Dense-KiU-Net

-It also has dataloaders organized for the following:

-1) A generic 2D image segmentation dataloader
+It also has dataloaders organized for generic 2D image segmentation and 3D volumetric segmentation for BraTS, LiTS dataset; for easy benchmarking of medical image and volumetric segmentation algorithms.
-2) BraTS dataset dataloader
-3) LiTS dataset dataloader

 # Introduction